Is The Trump Rally Over?

 My weekly newsletter put out a BUY SIGNAL on the market on March 27th, 2009.
 That BUY SIGNAL remains in place today mostly because of the chart shown above.
 It is a chart of S&P 500 (NYSEARCA:SPY) earnings since 2005.

-S&P 500 Earnings were growing until 2007, when they finally started to recede.
+S&P 500 earnings were growing until 2007, when they finally started to recede.
 This eventually led to the 2008-2009 BEAR MARKET when the market went down some 53%.
 Earnings for the S&P went clear down to $59 per share!

 Can the current BULL continue, or is the Trump rally over.
 That depends on future earnings growth of the S&P 500.
 Consider that after two years of paltry growth, mostly caused by the drop in the oil sector, we are looking for an 11% breakout in S&P 500 earnings this year.